amrinder-bajwa/Lending_Club/README.md

 ## Technologies Used
-- library - version 1.0
+- Python - version 1.0
-- library - version 2.0
+- Jupyter Notebook - version 2.0
+- Numpy - version 3.0
+- Pandas - version 3.0
-- library - version 3.0
+- Seaborn - version 3.0

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->